keisuke-yanagisawa/exprorer_msmd/README.md

 1. Prepare probe `.mol2` and `.pdb` files
 2. Make new probe config file (example: `example/probe.conf`).
 You have to write down absolute pathes to `.mol2` and `.pdb` files as well as residue name of the probe.
 3．Make new MSMD config file like `example/msmd_config.sh`.
 Please make sure to use new probe config file.

+## Calculation cost

+- 3.5 hrs for 40 ns simulation (with 37,763 atoms of example protocol) on Cygnus, Tsukuba University (Xeon Gold 6126 + Tesla V100)
+  - 70 GPU hrs for 20 runs of 40 ns simulation